 There are a number of student scholarships that you can apply for each spring.
 Scholarships make it possible to earn money for college that does not ever need to be repaid.
 While some of LTCC's scholarships are competitive, there is a wide variety available you can apply for for free that are awarded based on all kinds of qualities and interests.

 What might a student of history do for a career?
-Well, there’s always teaching at the secondary or college level.
+There’s always teaching at the secondary or college level.
 However, if a person is not interested in that path, they might enjoy working in a museum, for a historical society, or a public records archive.
 Others might consider going to law school to become an attorney, or attend graduate school to become a librarian.
 Moreover, the skills you learn from taking history courses would be very useful in the non-profit sector because research and writing are central to many positions with nongovernmental organizations.
 Your career could involve advocacy work on reproductive health, the environment, animal protection, or civil liberties.
 Check out the U.S. Department of Labor's Occupational Outlook Handbook’s page on History, where you can learn more about the current and future job market.